OpenDreamKit/OpenDreamKit/Budget.rst

 - 750 EUR for a visit to a EU partner per week, such as for coding sprints, one-to-one visits for particular research.

-- 750 EUR per week to invite people from outside the project.
+- 750 EUR per week to invite people from outside the project (although we request a flat 2000 EUR per site per year here)

 The actual expenses will vary: for example, we expect that it is more expensive to travel from Oslo (distance) or the UK (island) to